linuxserver-archive/docker-ombi-armhf/README.md

 Webui is at `<your-ip>:3579`, Follow the setup wizard on initial install.
 Then configure the required services.

+## Updating to Ombi v3

+This image now contains Ombi v3.
+The settings and database from v2 are not compatible with v3 and existing users will have to set up v3 from scratch.
+However, the v2 settings and database will be preserved.
+Users wishing to remain on or go back to v2 with existing data can pull the image tag `lsioarmhf/ombi:v2` but keep in mind that it will no longer receive any updates.

 ## Info

 * Shell access whilst the container is running: `docker exec -it ombi /bin/bash`